sandipchitale/mtls-with-sslbundles/README.md

 # Description

-A simple Spring Boot showing how to use multiple SslBundles, including a wrapper for JDK `cacerts` to support Mutual TLS using:
+A simple Spring Boot application showing how to use multiple SslBundles, including a wrapper for JDK `cacerts` to support Mutual TLS using:

 - `RestClient`